The Autocrats

-The Autocrats (Itse valtiaat) was a Finnish political satire TV series, which took the viewer behind the scenes of the politics of Finland.
-The series was produced by Filmiteollisuus and was made using 3D computer animation.
+The Autocrats (Itse valtiaat, stylized as Itse Valtiaat) is a Finnish animated political satire TV series, which takes the viewer behind the scenes of the early 2000s politics of Finland and aired between 2001 and 2008.
+The series was produced by Oy Filmiteollisuus Fine Ab and was made using 3D computer animation.
 The original idea for the series came from producer Olli Haikka.
 233 episodes - comprising approximately 30 hours of footage - were aired.